arvin-ferrer/open-kattisSol/README.md

-Mah solutions (some are incomplete)
+My solutions for openkattis problems(some are incomplete)